Blassreiter0/EMT_score_python_implementation/README.md

 # EMT_score_python_implementation

-This project takes a GSEID as input and downloads the GSE dataset and implements certain algorithms to generate 76GS score.
-KS Score, MLR Score.
+This project takes a GSEID as input and downloads the GSE dataset and implements certain algorithms to generate 76GS score, KS Score, and MLR Score.

 ## Installation